daniellbastos/tech-hugo/content/posts/tottime-zero-doesnt-mean-fast.md

 A function with `tottime = 0` and `cumtime = 55ms` is not slow, **it is waiting**.

 Reading about `profiling-explorer` was the entry point.
-A browser UI for `.pstats` files — nothing more than that at first glance.
 But looking at what the tool was reading pulled the thread.
-What's in the file.
+What’s in the file.
 How `cProfile` produces it.
-What those numbers are actually measuring and, more importantly, what they don't.
+What those numbers are actually measuring and, more importantly, what they don’t.

 Going deeper was not the plan when the tab opened.
 It rarely is.
 The tool is good.
 The question it triggered was better.

 ---
-[^1]
+[0]
 - cc / nc: primitive call count vs total calls (differ only with recursion)
 - tt / tottime: time inside the function, GIL held, no sub-calls
 - ct / cumtime: wall-clock from entry to return, everything included